 The following are some important factors that could cause our actual results to differ from our expectations in any forward-looking statements.
 For further discussion of certain of these factors, see Part II, Item 1A.
-Risk Factors of this Quarterly Report on Form 10-Q, Item 1A.
+Risk Factors of this Quarterly Report on Form 10-Q, Part II, Item 1A.
+Risk Factors in our Quarterly Report on Form 10-Q for the period ended December 31, 2024, Item 1A.
 Risk Factors in our 2024 Annual Report, and our subsequent Quarterly Reports on Form 10-Q.